Hyper-Accel/docs/docs/index.md

 ## Quick Start
 This guide shows how to use our LPU and sofware stack to:
-* run offline LLM optimized inference on a dataset;
+- run offline LLM optimized inference on a dataset
-* ~~build an API server for a large language model;~~ (To be announced)
-* software development kit for easy model compilation
+- software development kit for easy model compilation
-* chatbot demos with HyperAccel Orion server
+- chatbot demos with HyperAccel Orion server

 ## Installation